HMS Castle Harbour: Royal Navy commission

 As the war progressed, and the threat of German u-boats became acute, Castle Harbour's role was expanded.
 She was refitted, armed with a 3-inch gun on the bow, four machine guns and sixteen depth charges, and commissioned as HMS Castle Harbour.
 Crewed mostly by local-service ratings, she was tasked with anti-submarine patrols within the reefline to prevent attacks like that carried out at Scapa Flow by the German u-boat U-47 on 14 October 1939.
 It was also thought German submarines might be used to land raiding parties, saboteurs, or spies.
-Outside the reefs, Charles Fairey's similarly converted yacht carried our anti-submarine patrols as HMS Evadne.
+Outside the reefs, Charles Fairey's similarly converted yacht carried out anti-submarine patrols as HMS Evadne.

 Loss

 Along with the new US Naval Operating Base, the United States Army Air Forces had established Kindley Field, and the US took over the ad-hoc anti-submarine air patrols for the UK.
 The US Army established its own garrison, which dwarfed the indigenous British garrison, and the US Navy also deployed its own vessels to patrol the ocean around Bermuda, (where USS Dynamic joined HMS Evadne by the end of 1942).
 The Royal Canadian Navy (RCN) also established the training facility HMCS Somers Isles.
 Bermuda became the working-up area where newly commissioned US Navy destroyers, as well as lend-lease destroyers obtained by the RN and the RCN, prepared and exercised before deployment.